cucumber/docs/content/implementations/ruby/ruby-on-rails.md

 ruby script/generate cucumber
 ```

-If you're on an OS that supports fork we recommend you use [[Spork and --drb]] as this lets you start cucumber faster:
+If you're on an OS that supports fork we recommend you use [Spork](https://github.com/sporkrb/spork) and '--drb'] as this lets you start cucumber faster:

 ```
 ruby script/generate cucumber --spork